igz-us-sales/iguazio-academy/modules/core/1_mlrun_basics/README.md

-# Core 1 Projects and Code to Function
+# Core 1 MLRun Basics

-This module will cover the basic concepts of MLRun projects and how to create a microservice out of a piece of Python code using high level syntax.
+This module will cover the basic concepts of MLRun such as projects and how to create a microservice out of a piece of Python code using high level syntax.

 ---